cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 	We didn’t do as much testing as maybe we should have.
 	New sprint goals set
 Scribe: Doug

-Went over what tasks were completed or left open in sprint two.
-Came up with a plan for the next sprint and discussed implementation of AI with different personalities via multiple spawners or random choice.
-Began planning for sprint 3.

 ## Friday Professor Meeting 3-11
 Attendees: Ross, Ben, Joey, DJ, Marie, Saulo, Doug